 All students must end the current fiscal year with a zero balance in their Child Nutrition accounts.
 SFAs MUST NOT deny any meal service in a new school year to students with prior year's charges.
 This means that a district's charge policy begins over each year.
 However, this does not mean that SFAs cannot continue to attempt recovery of uncollected meal charges.
 Any monies collected in the new school year should be treated as new revenue.
-Use the following OCAS Codes: Fund 22 or Fund 11, Project Reporting Code 385, and Source of Revenue Code 1710.
-Any money lost from uncollected meal charges can be charged off to the school food service account or to the General Fund.
+Use the following OCAS Codes: Fund 22 or Fund 11, Project Reporting Code 000, and Source of Revenue Code 1710.